induarun9086/NoSQLDatabase/README.md

 # NoSQL DataBase Implementation:

- Download the zip and build the projects with IDE (eclipse or NetBeans) to generate .exe file
+ Download the zip and build the project with any IDE (eclipse or NetBeans) to generate .exe file

  1.Go to comand prompt and run the lauchserver.bat which will start the server